7 Viking Romance Novels For Myth Lover

 6. When We Were Vikings

 Zelda is a 21-year-old with fetal alcohol syndrome.
-She sees everything with the perception of a Viking, and everything that happens in her life is a part of her Viking legend.
-She and her brother Gert lived together and took care of.
+She sees everything from the perspective of a Viking, and everything that happens in her life is a part of her Viking legend.
+She and her brother Gert lived together and took care of them.
 Gert has taken care of her ever since her mom passed, and they had to leave their uncle’s abusive house for her brother to make ends meet.
 He starts skipping university classes where he has the scholarship to sell drugs.

-Zelda and some of her close friends, her boyfriend, and Kurt’s ex-girlfriend get caught up in Gert drug selling drama.
-But Zelda, being the Viking that she thinks she is, sees this as an opportunity to prove that she’s the warrior.
+Zelda and some of her close friends, her boyfriend, and Kurt’s ex-girlfriend get caught up in Gert’s drug-selling drama.
+But Zelda, being the Viking she thinks she is, sees this as an opportunity to prove she’s a warrior.
 This one brings a strong and impressive point of view from an adult with special needs.
 Also, the character development is rocked.
 It is one of the best Viking romance novels I have ever read.

 When We Were Vikings